awsdocs/aws-doc-sdk-examples/applications/feedback_sentiment_analyzer/SPECIFICATION.md

 #### **Output**

-Returns a string representing the translated text.
+Returns an object containing the translated text.

 For example:

 ```
-THIS HOTEL WAS GREAT
+{ translated_text: "THIS HOTEL WAS GREAT" }
 ```

 ---

 ### SynthesizeAudio

-Uses the Amazon Polly [SynthesizeAudio](https://docs.aws.amazon.com/polly/latest/dg/API_SynthesizeSpeech.html) method to convert input text into life-like speech.
+Uses the Amazon Polly [SynthesizeSpeech](https://docs.aws.amazon.com/polly/latest/dg/API_SynthesizeSpeech.html) method to convert input text into life-like speech.
+Store the synthesized audio in the provided Amazon S3 bucket with a content type of "audio/mp3".

 #### **Input**